Photographic History of Table Mountain

 Patricia (Patsy) Tombaugh and the

-author in her home in Las Cruces, NM, in May, 2009.
+author in her home in Las Cruces NM, in May 2009.
 This image

-was taken by Alden Tombaugh, Patsy's son, using the author's camera.
+was taken by Alden Tombaugh

 End of story?
 Well, not